abcnorio/mixedmethod-rcode/README.md

 Some R code was not taken from R packages but various locations on the net.
 From that selection some scripts were also tweaked to fit to our needs here.
 Such incidents are noted in the R scripts at each place where an external script was used or tweaked.
 Mostly, those scripts originate from:

 - `bayesian2beta.r` (Sverdlov O, Ryeznik Y & Wu S. (2015).
 Exact Bayesian Inference Comparing Binomial Proportions, With Application to Proof-of-Concept Clinical Trials. _Therapeutic Innovation & Regulatory Science_, _49_(1), p.163-174.)
-It can downloaded for free as [supplemenatary material](https://link.springer.com/article/10.1177/2168479014547420#SecESM1)
+It can downloaded for free as [supplementary material](https://link.springer.com/article/10.1177/2168479014547420#SecESM1)
 - `DBDA2E-utilities.R` and `Jags-Ymet-XmetMulti-Mrobust.R` (Kruschke, J (2014). _Doing Bayesian Data Analysis.
 2nd ed._ Academic Press.)
 The scripts can be downloaded for free on the author's [book page](https://sites.google.com/site/doingbayesiandataanalysis/software-installation)
 - package `BayesianFirstAid` ([Bååth](https://github.com/rasmusab/bayesian_first_aid))

-The corresponding `*.r` file contains from the URL where to download the R script if it is not conainted here.
-Download and just place them in the main folder.
-Do not change the filename to avoid any error while loading it.
+The corresponding `*.r` file contains URL from where to download the external R script.
+Download and just place the file(s) in the main folder.
+Do not change the filename to avoid any error while loading it and if the download creates a different filename, use the one outlined above.
 External R code is used in the following way as (parts of) R functions:

 - R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from [heatmap.plus](https://github.com/cran/heatmap.plus), [sjstats](https://github.com/strengejacke/sjstats), [rhmc](https://github.com/cran/rhmc), ...).
 - Some R code (e.g. from [Bolstad](https://github.com/cran/Bolstad)) was slightly changed due to bugs in the original code at that time.
 That may be different now ie. the bug is fixed, but it was not at the time when the R scripts were written.
-- Some other code just follows papers and can be seen as an implementation of forumla and algorithms (e.g. about p-hacking, z-curves, etc.).
+- Some other R code just follows papers and can be seen as an implementation of formula and algorithms (e.g. about p-hacking, z-curves, etc.).
 This is referenced en detail in the book itself.

-From time to time some code is put in sections like
+From time to time some R code is put in sections like

 ```
 ### not run